Cooling System Notes

 Figure 16.
 Early Radiator Filler with RadCap removed, showing Outer Sealing Surface at A, Inner (Pressure) Sealing Surface at B.

-Visible is also a (Blue) wire which is part of the simple upgrade to a Closed CS, and which intentionally holds the Pressure Seal open.
-When making this modification, the Vacuum Seal should also be defeated so that outside air is not drawn in during Coolant contraction (Condition 3), as this would defeat Auto-Burping...see below.
+Visible is also a (Blue) wire which is part of the simple upgrade to a Closed CS, and which intentionally holds the Pressure Seal open, turning what was a Pressure Cap into simple Sealed Cap.
+When making this modification, the Vacuum Seal of Pressure Cap should also be defeated so that outside air is not drawn in at Radiator during Coolant contraction (Condition 3), as this would defeat Auto-Burping...see below.
+Make-up air should be allowed to be drawn in Pressure Cap located on Expansion Tank.

 (Normal) Condition 1.
 Cold and Stable Coolant is at ambient, no pressure in CS.

 (Normal) Condition 2.
-Coolant warms and expands into Expansion Tank, taking with it minor amounts of air.
-CS pressure is allowed to build.
+Coolant warms and expands into Expansion Tank, taking with it minor amounts of air from the top of Rad.
+Pressure is allowed to build to Pressure Cap rating, then vented.
+Since Coolant level is below top of Exp Tank, none is expelled and lost.

-Normal) Condition 3.
+(Normal) Condition 3.
 Coolant cools and contracts drawing Coolant from Expansion Tank into CS.
-Where during expansion, air was pushed into ET, Coolant is pulled back into Rad.
-Author refers to this release of air action occurring naturally between Conditions 2 and 3, as:: Auto-Burping (It seemed like an appropriate name!
+Where during expansion, air was pushed into ET, Coolant is pulled back into Rad, and air is allowed to be pulled back into Exp Tank at Pressure Cap.
+Author refers to this release of air action occurring naturally between Conditions 2 and 3, as:: Auto-Burping [It seemed like an appropriate name!]

 (Abnormal) Condition 4.
 Boiling Coolant fills overflow bottle, and if necessary, to the point of being expelled and lost.

 (Resulting) Condition 5.
 Coolant as drawn back into CS from Expansion Tank but since some was lost, final level is lower.
+Air is also drawn into Exp Tank.
 If ET is empty, ET, and Rad, need to both be refilled as siphon has been broken.

 Auto-Burping: Minor amounts of air which collect in the small volume below Sealed Cap (and below the overflow tube junction)[ highest point in CS!] are expelled as they are pushed out (at Condition 2), bubble to top of ET, but are not pulled back in (at Condition 3)...instead, Coolant is pulled back in.
 This tends to keep the CS automatically filled at the optimum level thanks to the Expansion Tank...powered by thermal expansion/contraction!